EbrahimGhanbari/full-stack-coding-challenge/README.md

 # Battleship

-## Purpose
+## Description
-Create a simplified implementation of the classic game, Battleship, that best illustrates programming skills.
-This exercise should take no longer than 4 hours to complete.
+A simplified implementation of the classic game, Battleship.

 ## Features
 - A two-player game that each player has a board.